Skip to content

 World Health Systems Facts

-Costa Rica: Medical Training
+Costa Rica: Healthcare Workforce Education and Training

 “As expected, tuition fees in the medical fields are higher than those in other programs.
 The average cost of a course in the Licenciatura in Medicine at the two special-focus medical schools is ¢309,572 and the average cost of the program at these institutions is ¢15,928,840, making these the most expensive programs taught at national private institutions of higher education.
 In sharp contrast, enrollment fees in non-medical programs at the undergraduate level are paid once a term, and the average cost is ¢41,063 (Table 13).
 The Universidad Latina charges the highest enrollment fee (¢73,200), while the Universidad Evangélica de las Américas charges the lowest (¢8,250).”